killercoda/scenarios-helm/automatic-roll-deployment/step3/text.md

-In this scenario, we are deploying a mock application using Helm in the `dev-ns` namespace.

-Let's explore what we have deployed
+Let's explore what we have changed

 <br>